Medical Malpractice Statute of Limitations

 The three-year time period may be extended if there is fraud or intentional concealment by the defendant.
 In many cases, California law provides an additional extension as well.
 If a written notice is served to a medical professional within 90 days before the applicable statute of limitations period expires, the statute of limitations deadline will be extended by 90 days.
 With so much uncertainty concerning the amount of time available for the statute of limitations in medical malpractice cases, you should take the necessary steps to file a lawsuit as soon as possible.

-The general statute of limitations for a wrongful death in California is two years from the date of the death.
+The general statute of limitations for a wrongful death in California is one year from the date of the death.
 However, in the case of a medical malpractice claim, the statute of limitations could be as short as one year.
 In a wrongful death case against a government entity, any lawsuit must first be preceded by the filing of a government tort claim, for which there is a 180-day limitation period.
 Additionally, in some cases, the statute of limitations may be extended if the individual is a minor or has a mental disability.
 Because the statute of limitations will apply differently with each case, we encourage you to contact us immediately for a free case evaluation.